amirkhaki/jupyter_notebook_rtl/README.md

 # Jupyter Notebook RTL

 **Jupyter Notebook RTL** is a Python tool that adds right-to-left (RTL) text support for Jupyter notebooks.
-It's designed for users working in RTL languages such as Arabic, Hebrew, and Persian.
+It's designed for users working in RTL languages such as Persian, Arabic, and Hebrew.

 ## Features
 - Updates only Markdown cells with `direction=rtl` in their metadata.